waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Untested Hypotheses
 *   **`CUT_TREE` Respawn Conditions:** A `CUT_TREE` at (8, 25) in Ilex Forest respawned.
 I need to test the exact conditions.
 Does it happen after a certain number of steps, after leaving the map, or after a certain amount of time?
 Next time I cut a tree near a map transition, I will immediately leave and re-enter the map to check if it has respawned.
 *   **`WARP_CARPET_DOWN` Traversability:** I need to test if `WARP_CARPET_DOWN` tiles are truly one-way.
 Next time I'm on one, I will attempt to move up, left, and right to confirm.
-*   **Ho-Oh Puzzle Mechanics:** My primary assumption is that solving this puzzle involves correctly assembling the image of Ho-Oh.
+*   **Ho-Oh Puzzle Outcome:** My primary assumption is that solving this puzzle by correctly assembling the image of Ho-Oh will unlock an event or reward.
 An alternative hypothesis is that the puzzle is optional or has a non-obvious solution.
-If completing the image yields no results, I will exit the puzzle and re-examine the room to test this.
+If completing the image yields no results, I will exit and re-examine the room.